 Among the different faces of Lord Vishnu, Madhav Narayan refers to one who is worshipped during the month of Magh.
-Every year, thousands of devotees reach the premises of Hanuman ghat of Bhaktapur to witness a Barta (Fasting for a day), dedicated to Lord Madhav Narayan.
+Every year, thousands of devotees reach the premises of Hanuman Ghat of Bhaktapur, Municipality-7 to witness a Barta (Fasting for a day), dedicated to Lord Madhav Narayan.
+Swasthani Brata Katha starts from Paush Shukla Poornima (Full Moon Day) to Magh Shukla Poornima.

 Month-long worship to the God Madhav Narayan is also done in Sankhu which is based on the story of Swasthani.
 But the experience in Bhaktapur is a little bit different than in Sankhu.

-Though the processor seems quite unusual like rolling down up to the river yet it is soulfully practiced in Bhaktapur.
+Though the processor seems quite unusual like rolling down up to the river yet it is soulfully practised in Bhaktapur.
 That practice where the devotees roll down to the river is called Silamantulegu.

 Likewise, some of them practice Madulyau, where they lie done to the earth but in an extra form.
 If we talk about it in a simple way, then it is Sastanga Namaskar that they follow in each proceeding step.
 This might also be a way to show the world that yes, Bhaktapur unquestionably is the city of devotees.